MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

   - **Local** - Provides boolean value (true/False) on local node.
 Can be run from a regular remote PowerShell session.
   - **PerNode** - Provides boolean value (true/False) per node.
   - **Report** - Requires CredSSP or an Azure Stack HCI server using a remote desktop protocol (RDP) connection.
-    - AllNodes –Provides boolean value (true/False) computed across nodes-  requires CredSSP (when using remote PowerShell) or Console session (RDP).
+    - AllNodes –Provides boolean value (true/False) computed across nodes-  requires CredSSP (when using remote PowerShell) or RDP connection.
     - Cluster  –Provides boolean value from ECE store.
-Interacts with the orchestrator and acts to all the nodes in the cluster, requires deployment authorization (PREFIX-ECESG) and either CredSSP (when using remote PowerShell) or Console session (RDP).
+Interacts with the orchestrator and acts to all the nodes in the cluster, requires deployment authorization (PREFIX-ECESG) and either CredSSP (when using remote PowerShell) or RDP connection.
   - **FeatureName** - <CredentialGuard | DriftControl | DRTM | HVCI | SideChannelMitigation | SMBEncryption | SMBSigning | VBS>
     - Credential Guard
     - Drift Control